 the eFEX subsystem, comprising eFEXs, and Hub modules [1.2] with Readout Driver (ROD) daughter cards [1.3] , which identifies and counts isolated e/ and candidates, using data of finer-granularity than does the CP subsystem;

-the jet Feature Extractor (jFEX) subsystem [1.4] , comprising jFEX modules, and Hub modules with ROD daughter cards, which identifies energetic jets, large candidates and computes various energy sums, using data of finer-granularity while handling larger jet windows than does the JEP subsystem.
+the jet Feature Extractor (jFEX) subsystem [1.4] , comprising jFEX modules and Hub modules with ROD daughter cards, which identifies energetic jets, large candidates and computes various energy sums, using data of finer-granularity while handling larger jet windows than does the JEP subsystem.
 The increased granularity also allows for more flexible and more complex jet algorithms.

 the global Feature Extractor (gFEX) [TODO] subsystem, which identifies calorimeter trigger features requiring the complete calorimeter data.

-In Run 3, the ECAL electronics provide L1Calo with both analogue signals (for the CP and JEP) and digitised data (for the eFEX and jFEX subsystems).
-From the hadronic calorimeter, only analogue signals are received.
+In Run 3, the electromagnetic calorimeter (ECAL) electronics provide L1Calo with both analogue signals (for the CP and JEP) and digitised data (for the eFEX and jFEX subsystems).
+From the hadronic calorimeters (HCAL), only analogue signals are received.
 These are digitised on the JEP and output optically towards the eFEX and jFEX subsystems.
 Initially at least, the eFEX and jFEX subsystems operate in parallel with the CP and JEP subsystems.
 Once the outputs of the eFEX and jFEX have been validated, removing the CP and JEP systems from L1Calo is an option, excepting that section of the JEP used to provide hadronic data to the FEX subsystems.

 The optical signals from the JEP and ECAL electronics are sent to the FEX subsystems via an optical plant [1.5] .
 It breaks apart the fibre bundles, duplicates signals and regroups them, changing the mapping from that employed by the ECAL and JEP electronics to that required by the FEX subsystems.